object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

             The tree to be visited.
         fn: function(node, *fn_children)
             A function to be applied at each node.
 The function should take the node to be visited as its first argument, and the results of visiting its children as any further arguments.
         """
         return fn(tree, *(postvisitor(c, fn) for c in tree.children))

 :numref:`postorder_recursive` implements this visitor.
-Notice that there is only one line of executable code, at line 14.
+Notice that there is only one line of executable code, at line 13.
 This recursively calls :func:`~example_code.graphs.postvisitor` on all of the children of the current node, *before* calling :func:`fn` on the current node.
-As a trivial example, let's print out the nodes of the graph in :numref:`tree_image` in postorder:
+As a trivial example, :numref:`linenos_postorder` prints out the nodes of the graph in :numref:`tree_image` in postorder.

+.. raw:: latex

+    \clearpage

+.. _linenos_postorder:

 .. code-block:: ipython3
+    :caption: A trivial postorder tree traversal which simply prints the node values in order.
+Observe that d, e, and f are printed before b; g is printed before c; and both b and c are printed before a.
+    :linenos:

     In [1]: from example_code.graphs import TreeNode, postvisitor

-    In [2]: tree = TreeNode("a", TreeNode("b", TreeNode("d"), TreeNode("e"), TreeNode("f")),
+    In [2]: tree = TreeNode("a", TreeNode("b", TreeNode("d"), TreeNode("e"),
+       ...:                                    TreeNode("f")),
        ...:                      TreeNode("c", TreeNode("g")))

     In [3]: fn = lambda n, *c: print(n.value)